samWson/smalltalk-and-erlang/article.md

 We can see that objects and processes have key characteristics in common.
 Erlang took the concept further though.

 Processes don't just isolate state they also isolate execution.
-When an object sends a message to another the thread of execution passes from the sender to the receiver while the behavior is carried out and then the thread of execution returns to the receiver.
+When an object sends a message to another, the thread of execution passes from the sender to the receiver while the behavior is carried out.
+The thread of execution then returns to the receiver.
 When a process sends a message to another process the senders thread of execution continues independently of the receiver.
 The sender may wait for a response from the receiver, in which case it is blocking, or it may continue asynchronously.
 Message passing between processes is assumed to be unreliable with no guarantee of delivery.

 Collectively what this means is that processes are an Object Oriented system with features that make it safe for concurrency as a first design choice.
 Erlang programs and those of its descendants are Concurrent Object Oriented systems.